 Time is money!
 Avoid tangential discussions and other sources of unproductivity during meetings.
 Leaders need to trust their team to do their job right—with no need for micromanagement.

-Managers and leaders are both important—and you can hit a professional jackpot by being great at both.
-You’ll learn management and leadership techniques in Simplilearn’s Project Management Certification Training.
+The qualities of a good manager and a good leader comes with a lot of ground-level work and experience.
+Managers and leaders are both important—and you can hit a professional jackpot by being good as a manager and a leader to your fellow employees and colleagues.
+You’ll learn management and leadership techniques in Simplilearn’s PMP Certification Training.

 Are you looking forward to making a mark in the Project Management field?
 If yes, enroll in the Project Management Fundamental Program now and get a step closer to your career goal!